itsnine/yolov5-onnxruntime/README.md

 ```

 ## Run
-To run the executable you should add OpenCV and ONNXRuntime libraries to your environment path `or` put all needed libraries near the executable.
+To run the executable you should add OpenCV and ONNX Runtime libraries to your environment path `or` put all needed libraries near the executable.

 Run from CLI:
 ```bash